Packing your hospital bag for c section. Expert tips from a c section mama with everything you need for a post c-section stay in hospital.

 Above I’ve listed some basics – things you’d probably pack in your hospital bag no matter what.
 However, I also have some c-section specific items to add to your checklist for hospital bag, which I go into below.

 - A soft cloth headband.
 Pack one or two loop-style boho headbands.
 Something that’s easy to put around your neck and pull up and back over your forehead to keep your hair out of your eyes.
+I also am in love with this Head Peace band from Hatch Collection, which can serve as a headache reliever too during pregnancy.

 - Dry shampoo.
 Washing my hair was not at the top of my priority list post c-section.
 Dry shampoo can keep your hair looking good for a few days.
 I’d recommend one that’s fairly well rated by EWG.
 Check out QET Lavender Dry Shampoo or Beauty By Earth Dry Shampoo.